 - 3 Kearny County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 31 health care professionals from Kearny County participated in KU Medical Center continuing education courses and conferences in 2012.
+- 1 health care professional from Kearny County participated in KU Medical Center continuing education courses and conferences in Fiscal Year 2014.

 Researching to Improve Health